haqatak/CAMELTrack/README.md

 uv run tracklab -cn cameltrack dataset=dancetrack dataset.eval_set=val uv run tracklab -cn cameltrack dataset=dancetrack dataset.eval_set=test
 ```
-By default they are saved in the `states/` directory.
+By default, they are saved in the `states/` directory.

 You can also use the Tracker States we provide for the
 common MOT datasets [on huggingface](https://huggingface.co/trackinglaboratory/CAMELTrack/tree/main/states).